-At the end of the course, the student will be able to show knowledge and comprehension capabilities that allow him/her to elaborate and/or apply original ideas, potentially in research contexts; to solve problems in new and not familiar fields, included in wider contexts, related to their field of study; to study and to search for study material in autonomy.
+At the end of the course, the student will be able to show knowledge and comprehension capabilities that allow him/her to elaborate and/or apply original ideas in the fields of system analysis and in particular program analysis, potentially in research contexts; to solve problems of system and program analysis in new and not familiar fields, included in wider contexts, related to their field of study; to study and to search for study material concerning system and program analysis in autonomy.

 Formal basis: Lattice theory, fix-point theory, abstract interpretation, models and semantcs of programs.

 Static analysis: CFG-based analyses and monotone framework, distributive Data-flow analyses, numerical analyses and alias analysis, inter-procedural analysis, SSA.

 Slicing: Formal framework, Weiser's algorithm, HPR algorithm, forward vs backward slicing.

 Dynamic analysis: Overview on debugging, profiling and testing, disassembly, decompiling; Emulation and virtualization, Testing, Monitoring.